-Notwithstanding that the Class A Shares may be qualified investments for a trust governed by an RRSP, RRIF or TFSA, the annuitant of an RRSP or RRIF or the holder of a TFSA will be subject to a penalty tax if the Class A Shares are a "prohibited investment" for the RRSP, RRIF or TFSA for the purposes of the Tax Act.
-The Class A Shares will generally not be a "prohibited investment" provided that the holder or annuitant of the RRSP, RRIF, or TFSA deals at arm's length with the Corporation for the purposes of the Tax Act and does not have a "significant interest", as defined in the Tax Act, in the Corporation.
+Notwithstanding that the Class A Shares may be qualified investments for a trust governed by a RRSP, RRIF or TFSA, the annuitant of a RRSP or RRIF, the holder of a TFSA or RDSP, or the subscriber of a RESP will be subject to a penalty tax if the Class A Shares are a "prohibited investment" for their Deferred Plan for the purposes of the Tax Act.
+The Class A Shares will generally not be a "prohibited investment" for a particular Deferred Plan provided that the annuitant, holder or subscriber of the Deferred Plan deals at arm's length with the Corporation for the purposes of the

+Tax Act and does not have a "significant interest", as defined in the Tax Act, in the Corporation.
 Generally, an annuitant or holder will have a significant interest in the Corporation if the Deferred Plan, the annuitant or holder, and other persons not at arm's length with the annuitant or holder together, directly or indirectly, own more than 10% of any class of shares of the Corporation or of any other corporation that is related to the Corporation for the purposes of the Tax Act.
 Prospective purchasers who intend to hold Class A Shares in a RRSP, RRIF or TFSA are urged to consult their own tax advisors to ensure that the Class A Shares would not constitute a "prohibited investment" in their particular circumstances.